wpexpertsio/Post-SMTP/readme.txt

 = 2.8.0 - 2023-11-13 =

-* NEW – Introducing a NEW 3-step wizard to speed up the initial setup.
+* NEW â€“ Introducing a NEW 3-step wizard to speed up the initial setup.
 * NEW - Added documentation within the wizard to ease out the setup
 * NEW - Added new socket/email service for [Mailjet](https://www.mailjet.com/)
 * NEW - Added support for default socket within wizard (you can use this option in case you want to use the logs functionality only)